vinisbs/Map_editor/README.md

 Map-editor Created during the 6th week of  bootcamp, it is a simple painter, where you use your keyboard to move your square and to paint the intended cell.
 The library used was SimpleGfx.

 ## Release
-Trying to find time to improve on this project .
+Trying to find time to improve on this project.

 ## Roadmap